kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/control-plane.md

   exist in the cluster.
 For example, managed control plane providers for AKS, EKS, GKE, etc, should set this to `true`.
 Leaving the field undefined is equivalent to setting the value to `false`.

+Note: once any of `failureReason` or `failureMessage` surface on the cluster who is referencing the control plane object, they cannot be restored anymore (it is considered a terminal error; the only way to recover is to delete and recreate the cluster).

 ## Example usage

 ```yaml